-Presented annually during National Engineers Week in February, the recipient receives a \$500,000 cash award, commemorative medallion, and hand-scribed certificate.
+Presented biennially during National Engineers Week in February, the recipient receives a \$500,000 cash award, commemorative medallion, and hand-scribed certificate.

 The Draper Prize is awarded for a specific achievement or for a series of achievements in any engineering discipline, and may be awarded to an individual or a group of individuals contributing to the same achievement.
-The Draper Prize is not awarded posthumously.
-NAE members and non-members worldwide are eligible to receive the Draper Prize.
+The Draper Prize is not awarded post-humously.
+NAE members, foreign members, and non-members worldwide are eligible to receive the Draper Prize.